 - The free version allows to optimize images under 1MB.
 While it’s fine in most situation, it won’t be useful if you need to optimize high-quality images.

-- There is no options for selecting lossless or lossy compression.
+- There are no options for selecting lossless or lossy compression.
 So, we assume it only allows lossy compression.

 EWWW Image Optimizer